philipturner/diamond-mechanosynthesis-literature-review/README.md

 ## Introduction

 This literature review was created to investigate computational methods used to study mechanosynthesis.
 Before conducting it, the author learned that density functional theory (DFT) is the dominant simulation algorithm.
-The review covers every document published by Robert Freitas, Jr.
+The goal is to understand how DFT and SEQM are used in practical mechanosynthesis research.
+The review should be finished before the author compiles, troubleshoots, or optimizes any quantum mechanics software.

 Data:
 - Each instance of supercomputer use should be thoroughly documented.